bwlewis/crosstool/README.md

 This prototype defines three ridiculously barebones generic widget classes: transmitter, receiver, and transceiver.
-Unlike typical crosstalk widgets, these widgets are generally _uni-directional_, either transmitting or receiving data, respectively, on the crosstalk selection interface.
-"Transceiver" widgets use two one-sided communication channels, one for each crosstalk group.
+Unlike typical crosstalk widgets, these widgets are generally _uni-directional_, either transmitting or receiving data, respectively, on a crosstalk _selection_ interface.
+"Transceiver" widgets use two one-sided communication channels, one for each crosstalk group (receiving on one group and transmitting to the other).

-The widget is intended as prototype for generic user-interface control elements, similar to the control widgets available in shiny.
+The widget is intended as low-level prototype for generic user-interface control elements, similar to the control widgets available in shiny.
 They can be used with other crosstalk-enabled widgets that can benefit from external user-interface controls.

 This is a crude, wacky prototype!